trcook/ncaa_tournament_scrape/README.md

 Working this scraper out was a pain in the ass b/c this is a screen-scrape and the entries are presented as html-tabularized brackets.
 The guts of the process are in `tourney_scrape/spiders/tourney.py`

+Espn spider is called espn.
+The spider for cbs is called score. the spider score_name is for getting the names of the columns in the cbs data -- don't use this directly -- it's inefficient.